Law school applications: Applying After Taking Time Off

 Letters of recommendation require a bit more thought.
 Should they be academic or professional?
 How can you track down an old professor?
 What if the professor doesn’t remember you?

 If you are still in school and contemplating taking time off, consider asking professors for letters of recommendation now, while their memory of your academic performance is still fresh.
 You can purchase the Credential Assembly Service (CAS) from LSAC now and have the letters uploaded there—your account is good for five years.
-Or you can take advantage of the UMass Career Services’ credentials service—this is a service for confidentially storing letters of recommendation until you need them.

 If it is too late to plan ahead—you are already a few years out of school and are worried about locating a professor who may or may not remember you—you should try the following steps.
 First, find out if the professor is still here at UMass by visiting the departmental website.
 If not, then contact the department staff directly to ask what information they might have about the professor’s whereabouts.
 Usually, they will know where a professor has moved to, and will often have this information for former graduate students as well.